jakopako/goskyr/README.md

     exp: "[0-9]{2}h[0-9]{2}"
 ```

 Here, the selector is not enough to extract the desired string and we can't go further down the tree by using different selectors.
 With the `child_index` we can point to the exact string we want.
 A `child_index` of 0 would point to the first `<strong>` node, a `child_index` of 1 would point to the string containing "19h00", a `child_index` of 2 would point to the second `<strong>` node and finally a `child_index` of 3 points to the correct string.
-However, the string still contains more stuff than we need which is why we use a regular expression to extract the desired substring.
+If `child_index` is set to -1 the first child that results in a regex match will be used.
+This can be usefull if the `child_index` varies across different items.
+In the current example however, the `child_index` is always the same but the string still contains more stuff than we need which is why we use a regular expression to extract the desired substring.

 To get an even better feeling for the location configuration check out the numerous examples in the `concerts-crawler.yml` file.